Auld Lang Syne: History

-Robert Burns sent a copy of the original song to the Scots Musical Museum in 1788 with the remark, "The following song, an old song, of the olden times, and which has never been in print, nor even in manuscript until I took it down from an old man."
+Burns sent a copy of the original song to the Scots Musical Museum in 1788 with the remark, "The following song, an old song, of the olden times, and which has never been in print, nor even in manuscript until I took it down from an old man."

 Some of the lyrics were indeed "collected" rather than composed by the poet; the ballad "Old Long Syne" printed in 1711 by James Watson shows considerable similarity in the first verse and the chorus to Burns's later poem, and is almost certainly derived from the same "old song".

 To quote from the first stanza of the James Watson ballad:

 It is a fair supposition to attribute the rest of the poem to Burns himself.

 The song originally had another melody, which can be traced to around 1700 and was deemed "mediocre" by Robert Burns.
 The first documented use of the melody commonly used today was in 1799, in the second volume of George Thomson's Select Songs of Scotland.
 The tune is a pentatonic Scots folk melody, which was probably originally a sprightly dance with a much quicker tempo.
 There is some doubt as to whether this melody is the one Burns originally intended his version of the song to be sung to.

 Singing the song on Hogmanay or New Year's Eve very quickly became a Scots custom that soon spread to other parts of the British Isles.
-As Scots (not to mention English, Welsh and Irish people) emigrated around the world, they took the song with them.
+As Scots (as well as English, Welsh and Irish people) emigrated around the world, they took the song with them.

 Versions of "Auld Lang Syne" which use other lyrics and melodies have survived as folk songs in isolated Scottish communities.
 The American folk song collector James Madison Carpenter collected a version of the song from a man named William Still of Cuminestown, Aberdeenshire in the early 1930s, who can be heard singing the song on the Vaughan Williams Memorial Library website.